 Have a firm plan for the transport and storage of your wedding cake, and check with your caterer to see if you can take home any leftover food and drink after the celebration.

-Once you have booked your venue, you can choose your colors.
+Once you have booked your venue, you can choose your colours.
 Look online to see what is trending this season.
 If you are not the type of person who wants to decorate yourself, or if you have not hired a professional decorator, your friends and family might be more than willing to help.

 Be aware that some venues like religious institutions and museums do not allow flash photography, so let your photographer know in advance.
 FYI, photo booths seem to be pretty popular nowadays.